chsafouane/MLOps_specialization/README.md

     - [Challenges in Deploying Machine Learning](https://github.com/chsafouane/MLOps_specialization/blob/main/Course1_Intro_to_ML_in_production/Week%201/C1W1_reference_challenges_deploying_ML.md): This article discusses problems faced by practitioners at each stage of the ML workflow.
 At the end of the article, the authors discuss some of the solutions that exist today.

+    - [Hidden Technical Debt in Machine Learning Systems](https://github.com/chsafouane/MLOps_specialization/blob/main/Course1_Intro_to_ML_in_production/Week%201/C1W1_reference_hidden_technical_debt_in_ML.md): This article lists the causes of technical debt in ML systems and proposes ways of mitigating some of them.

 - **Week 2**